 Why do so many people choose it rather than a traditional IRA?

 You contribute after-tax dollars.
-You have already paid federal income tax on the dollars going into the account.
-But, in exchange for paying taxes on your retirement savings contributions today, you could potentially realize great benefits tomorrow.1
+You have already paid income tax on the dollars going into the account, but in exchange for paying taxes on your retirement savings contributions today, you could potentially realize greater benefits tomorrow.(1)

 How much can you contribute to a Roth IRA annually?
-The 2016 contribution limit is $5,500, with an additional $1,000 “catch-up” contribution allowed for those 50 and older.
-(The annual contribution limit is adjusted periodically for inflation.)5
+The 2018 contribution limit is $5,500, with an additional $1,000 “catch-up” contribution allowed for those 50 and older.
+(That $5,500 limit applies across all your IRAs, incidentally, should you happen to own more than one.)
+(5)

 Does a Roth IRA have any drawbacks?
 Actually, yes.
 One, you will generally be hit with a 10% penalty by the IRS if you withdraw Roth IRA funds before age 59½ or you haven’t owned the IRA for at least five years.
-(This is in addition to the regular income tax you will pay on funds withdrawn prior to age 59 1/2, of course.)
+(This is in addition to the regular income tax you will pay on any Roth IRA earnings withdrawn prior to age 59½, of course.)
 Two, you can’t deduct Roth IRA contributions on your 1040 form as you can do with contributions to a traditional IRA or the typical workplace retirement plan.
-Three, you might not be able to contribute to a Roth IRA as a consequence of your filing status and income; if you earn a great deal of money, you may be able to make only a partial contribution or none at all.3,5
+Three, you might not be able to contribute to a Roth IRA as a consequence of your filing status and income; if you earn a great deal of money, you may be able to make only a partial contribution or none at all.
+(1)(3)

-A chat with the financial professional you know and trust will help you evaluate whether or not a Roth IRA is right for you given your particular tax situation and retirement horizon.
+These asterisks aside, a Roth IRA has remarkable potential as a retirement savings vehicle.
+Now that you have read about all of a Roth IRA’s possible advantages, you may want to open up a Roth IRA or create one from existing traditional IRA assets.
+A chat with the financial professional you know and trust will help you evaluate whether a Roth IRA is right for you, given your particular tax situation and retirement horizon.

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note - investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.